 The Student Research Symposium provides students at UW-Waukesha with a unique opportunity to conduct original research and to distinguish themselves in their chosen field of study.
 Students work independently with a faculty sponsor to select a project topic in the fall term and present the results of their research at a multidisciplinary symposium held on campus in late spring.
 Students interested in submitting a proposal should contact wakhonors at uwc.edu or contact Bob Bermant (Psychology), Timothy Dunn (Philosophy), Suzanne Joneson (Biology), Ellyn Lem (English), or Scott Silet (Library).

-This year's Symposium is tentatively scheduled to be held on Saturday, April 29, 2017 in C101.
+This year's Symposium will be held on Saturday, April 29, 2017 in C101.

-2016 Projects - Natural Sciences, Mathematics, and Engineering
+2017 Projects - Natural Sciences, Mathematics, and Engineering

 2017 Projects - Humanities